 - Offer a firm handshake and appropriate small-talk when entering the interview situation.

-- Don’t forget to smile!
+- Remember to smile!

 Interview structure and technique

-A traditional interview will include a variety of questions regarding your experience, asking you to go into more detail about your past positions and, potentially, where you see yourself within the company.
+The interviewer may also want you to go into more detail about your past positions and, potentially, where you see yourself within the company.
 Always answer in detail and never give one-word answers.

 Increasingly, interviewers are becoming more creative with their techniques and leaning towards competency-based questions that are specific to the behaviours required to succeed in that particular role and to let the individual’s personality show.
-You should be prepared to give examples of past situations you have faced and the outcomes you triggered, usually referring to the following themes;
+You should be prepared to give examples of past situations you have faced and the outcomes you triggered, usually referring to the following themes:

 - Teamwork and/or leadership.